nguyendotrung38/demo-golang/README.md

 ## Run project
 - Clone the project
-- Cope .env.example to .env - then open .env, verify your database infomation to the environment variables.
+- Cope `.env.example` to `.env` - then open `.env`, verify your database infomation to the environment variables.
-- Run seeders/1.add_member_table.sql sql file.
+- Run `seeders/1.add_member_table.sql` sql file.
-- In the terminal at the /app directory, run following command to start the application `go run .`
+- In the terminal at the `/app` directory, run following command to start the application `go run .`
 - Golang will get and download all dependencies that the application required.
 Then run the application on debug mode.